Updated 1/13/2026

 Step 1: The First Cut

 Before planting potatoes in the ground, cut them into pieces about 1½” long.
 Each piece should have 2-3 eyes.
 Let them sit in the open air for 1-2 days to seal the cut surface.
-This helps prevent rot in moist soil.
+This helps prevent rot in moist soil, although some gardeners use a fungicide.

 Step 2: Prepare the Soil If You Want To Grow Potatoes

-Not repeatedly disturbing the soil profile retains healthy populations of beneficial microbes.
-Farmers are increasingly using no-till methods and cover crops to preserve soil structure and prevent erosion of valuable topsoil.
-Frequent tilling also introduces high levels of oxygen between the particles of soil, so organic matter is broken down too quickly.
+Not repeatedly disturbing the soil profile retains healthy populations of earthworms and beneficial microbes.
+Farmers are increasingly using no-till methods and cover crops to preserve soil structure and to prevent erosion of valuable topsoil.
+Frequent tilling also introduces high levels of oxygen between the particles of soil, so organic matter is broken down (oxidized) too quickly.

 Vegetable plants need good drainage, and potatoes are no exception.
-Loosen the soil at least 12″ deep, breaking up the clods.
+First, loosen the soil at least 12″ deep, breaking up the clods.
 Potatoes struggle in compacted clay and stony soils; tubers that do form are often misshapen.
 Potatoes grow very well in raised beds.

-In the top 5″ of loosened soil, mix in compost, leaf mold, or planting mixes.
-These materials contain a variety of nutrients required by vegetables, and they encourage rapid rooting.
+Last, in the top 5-7″ of your garden soil, mix in 2-3″ of compost, leaf mold, or planting mixes.
+These rich materials contain a variety of nutrients required by vegetables, and they encourage rapid rooting.
+With rain and irrigation, nutrients filter down to roots growing lower in the soil.
+Native clay occupies all levels of amended soil, so percolation proceeds uninterrupted.

 Soil PH